PipeWeave: Synergizing Analytical and Learning Models for Unified GPU Performance Prediction: Introduction

 We conducted extensive evaluations to validate our framework.
 Our experimental testbed spans 4 hardware generations, encompassing 11 distinct GPU types (6 for training, 5 for unseen testing), and 5 categories of critical kernels (e.g., GEMM, Attention) in FP8, BF16/FP16, and FP32 precisions, commonly invoked by frameworks like vLLM\cite{vllm} and SGLang\cite{sglang}.
-At the kernel level, \textsc{SynPerf} achieves a low average MAPE of 6.1\% on seen GPUs and 11.4\% on unseen GPUs, drastically outperforming the state-of-the-art (SOTA) baseline, Neusight~\cite{neusight}, representing an error reduction of 6.7$\times$ and 3.8$\times$, respectively.
+At the kernel level, \textsc{PipeWeave} achieves a low average MAPE of 6.1\% on seen GPUs and 11.4\% on unseen GPUs, drastically outperforming the state-of-the-art (SOTA) baseline, Neusight~\cite{neusight}, representing an error reduction of 6.7$\times$ and 3.8$\times$, respectively.
 We further validate our model on complex inference workloads, using three large models (Qwen2.5-14B, Qwen3-32B, Llama3.1-70B) with various Tensor and Pipeline Parallel (TP/PP) configurations.
-In these E2E scenarios, \textsc{SynPerf} maintains high fidelity, achieving an average error of 8.5\% on seen GPUs and 10.7\% on unseen GPUs—reducing the prediction error of Neusight by 4.4$\times$ and 3.1$\times$.
-Finally, we demonstrate \textsc{SynPerf}'s value ``beyond simulation.''
+In these E2E scenarios, \textsc{PipeWeave} maintains high fidelity, achieving an average error of 8.5\% on seen GPUs and 10.7\% on unseen GPUs—reducing the prediction error of Neusight by 4.4$\times$ and 3.1$\times$.
+Finally, we demonstrate \textsc{PipeWeave}'s value ``beyond simulation.''
 By utilizing the model to establish a potential performance ceiling, we identify hardware-specific implementation inefficiencies in a production Fused MoE Triton kernel and guide targeted optimizations, achieving up to a 1.7$\times$ speedup.

-In summary, this paper makes the following contributions. \begin{itemize} \item \textbf{Unified Modeling Framework:} We propose SynPerf, a unified framework synergizing analytical modeling with machine learning to accurately capture complex pipeline interactions for high-fidelity prediction.
+In summary, this paper makes the following contributions. \begin{itemize} \item \textbf{Unified Modeling Framework:} We propose PipeWeave, a unified framework synergizing analytical modeling with machine learning to accurately capture complex pipeline interactions for high-fidelity prediction.